Stability-AI/generative-models/README.md

 ### Dataset Handling

-For large scale training we recommend using the datapipelines from our [datapipelines](https://github.com/Stability-AI/datapipelines) project.
+For large scale training we recommend using the data pipelines from our [data pipelines](https://github.com/Stability-AI/datapipelines) project.
 The project is contained in the requirement and automatically included when following the steps from the [Installation section](#installation).
 Small map-style datasets should be defined here in the repository (e.g., MNIST, CIFAR-10, ...), and return a dict of data keys/values, e.g.,